-The Board provides recommendations to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area on provisioning transportation services to the disadvantaged.
+The Board provides recommendations to the Metropolitan Transportation Planning Organization on provisioning transportation services to the disadvantaged.
 Annually, the Board is required to hold a public hearing on transportation needs and services for the transportation disadvantaged in order to give the general public an opportunity to inform the Board about their concerns about transportation services.
 As for all public hearings, a display advertisement notice is published in the Independent Florida Alligator, Gainesville Guardian and Gainesville Sun two weeks before the hearing.

-Currently, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area notifies the Board when there are vacancies on the Citizens Advisory Committee in order to better seek representation of the transportation disadvantaged community.
+Currently, the Metropolitan Transportation Planning Organization notifies the Board when there are vacancies on the Citizens Advisory Committee in order to better seek representation of the transportation disadvantaged community.
 Copies of the Citizens Advisory Committee vacancy advertisement are placed in Transportation Disadvantaged Coordinating Board meeting packets.
 In addition, Citizens Advisory Committee vacancy flyers are provided to the Board members for distribution to their respective clientele.
 It encourages representatives of the low-income, minority and disabled communities to seek appointment to the Citizens Advisory Committee.
 Illustration 3 is an organization chart that shows the relationship of the state and local agencies and businesses involved in providing transportation disadvantaged services.